-Countryside’s award winning developments in Trumpington, Cambridge, Abode and Aura offers a home for everyone ranging from a studio apartment to 1,2 and 3 bedroom apartments, 3 bedroom duplexes and houses to luxury 4 bedroom villas, close to exceptional schools and community facilities with easy access into the city.
+Countryside’s award winning developments in Trumpington, Cambridge, Abode and Aura offers a home for everyone ranging from studios, 1 & 2 bedroom apartments, 3 bedroom duplexes and 4 bedroom houses located close to exceptional schools and community facilities with easy access into the city.

 Countryside awarded 'Best Large Housebuilder of The Year 2017!